a-urq/ecape-parcel-py/README.md

 A simple Python package that computes ECAPE values and parcel paths.
 Code has been verified by checking it against the ECAPE_FUNCTIONS script written by Dr. John Peters.

 # Installation
 Installation through PyPI is recommended.
-Be advised that the currently released version uses an incorrect formula, and work on this problem is ongoing.
-Copy-paste the following line into your terminal.
+Copy-paste the following line into your terminal:

 `pip install ecape-parcel`